hashicorp/terraform-provider-aws/docs/resource-name-generation.md

-# Adding resource name generation support
+# Adding Resource Name Generation Support

 Terraform AWS Provider resources can use shared logic to support and test name generation, where the operator can choose between an expected naming value, a generated naming value with a prefix, or a fully generated name.